jnozzi/cocoadev.com/SiteContent/General/CTGradientAsBackground.markdown

 ----

 Here's a class that will make it easy to add a background anywhere in your project.
-It's designed to display gradient backgrounds using [[CTGradient]].
+It's designed to display gradient backgrounds using General/CTGradient.
 It can also display colors, patterns, and images, all at any transparency level.
 It can also round the corners of the background.

 [http://www.mere-mortal-software.com/blog/details.php?d=2007-01-16]